LIBERATING FOOTBALL TRAVEL

 The best hotels for the ground and around town

-The Visit Scotland Stranraer Information Centre has limited local accommodation information.
+The Stranraer Development Trust has limited local accommodation information.

 Alongside is Stranraer’s finest establishment, the high-quality North West Castle Hotel, former home of Arctic explorer Sir John Ross.
 Set in extensive grounds on Port Rodie just above the town centre, it has its own pool, sauna, spa, gym and Alpine Restaurant & Grill.
 Uniquely, it also contains a curling rink, making the hotel a key destination for this popular local sport.

 Hotels and guesthouses line nearby Agnew Crescent parallel to the waterfront around Stranraer harbour.
 All are about 15-20mins from Stair Park, heading for the Craignelder then up Stair Drive and London Road.
-Buses 365, 407, 416, 430 and 500 make the same journey from second roundabout along.
+Local buses make the same journey from the second roundabout along.

-Neptune’s Rest comprises seven comfortable rooms, six en-suite, while Marine House has a more modern feel.
-The Lakeview Guest House is a superior, three-star B&B with ten tasteful rooms, two singles.
+Neptune’s Rest comprises six comfortable rooms, most en-suite, while the Lakeview Guest House is a superior, four-star B&B with ten tasteful rooms, two singles.
 The pleasant, family-run Harbour Lights Guest House is equally welcoming, with five rooms.